 Our Science

-• Explore if dual targeting of LAT1-utilizing compounds into the brain and simultaneously into the pancreas (brain-pancreas axis) can have beneficial effects on the treatment of neurodegenerative diseases
+Investigating whether dual targeting of transporter-utilizing compounds to both the brain and pancreas can provide therapeutic benefits in the treatment of neurodegenerative disorders.

 In our research group we focus on the journey of lifelong learning, although the scientific road can be a daily roll-a-coaster.